barneyme/bpad/readme.txt

 To export a current page go to the page and click "Export."
 This will save the page to your computer as a .MD Markdown file.

+To import a page open the .MD file and paste the contents in a new page.

+Note: Deleting history or clearing cache in your browser will erase the contents of your bPad(w) wiki.

 **PRIVACY**